If you are not redirected within 30 seconds, please click here to continue.

 When filing an auto insurance claim in Ontario, include as many of the following as possible:

-Once your claim is filed, you will be contacted by a claims adjustor to discuss your case and determine the eligibility and amount of compensation.
-In the event an at-fault driver is uninsured, your claim will be processed through the Uninsured Automobile portion of your policy.
+Once your claim is filed, you will be contacted by a claims adjustor to discuss your case and determine your eligibility and the amount you may be entitled to.
+If an at-fault driver is uninsured, your claim will be processed through the uninsured automobile portion of your policy.

 Being at fault means you have been deemed responsible for damage or injury by your insurance company.
-A driving event, such as a collision, can have more than one at-fault motorist.
+A driving event, like a collision, can have multiple at-fault motorists.

-If you are found to be 50% or more at fault for a claim, the event will go into your driving record.
+If you are found to be 50% or more at fault for a claim, the event will go on your insurance record.
 Having an at-fault accident on your record may cause your premiums to increase, though some insurance providers offer accident forgiveness, which permits one accident before premiums are raised.